yinwang0/pysonar2/README.md

 ### How to build

-    mvn clean package
+    mvn package

 ### If the build is broken

-I haven't set up releases, so I push working copies of the builds that I don't see problems so far to the `target` directory as a "stable" version.
+I haven't yet set up releases, so I push working copies of the builds that I don't see problems so far to the `target` directory as a "stable" version.
 If the current build is broken or buggy, please grab that snapshot instead.
 And of course, filing an issue is appreciated.

 ### System Requirements

-* Python 2.6 or 2.7 (Python <=2.5 does not work)
+* Python 2.7.x is recommended (Python <= 2.5 does not work, Python 2.6 works for
+  some people but not all)

 * Python 3.x if you have Python3 files

 PySonar2 uses CPython interpreter to parse Python code, so please make sure you